The Canal Museum, Stoke Bruerne

 Have a go at building model canal bridges and find out why arches are such a good shape.

-FREE facilities for teachers include pre-visits, entry for teachers (and carers), lesson planning and risk assessments.
+FREE facilities for teachers include pre-visits, entry for teachers (and carers) and risk assessments.

 Practicalities include: indoor and outdoor picnic area, toilets including disabled access, shop, café, bag/coat storage, coach parking.